ome/ome-contributing/docs/omero-release-process.rst

 Website release
 ---------------

-When the documentation is deployed, you can make a release of the `OME website`_.
+When the documentation is deployed, you can make a release of the `Open Microscopy Environment`_ website.

 To make a release:
  - Update the version in `_config.yml <https://github.com/ome/www.openmicroscopy.org/tree/master/_config.yml>`_